FOR IMMEDIATE RELEASE

 There was also a shared hope for the program’s potential to create transformational, generational change.

 “While marginalized people are accustomed to making the mental stretch to identify with protagonists unlike themselves, this is an intellectual muscle that the dominant culture has not exercised often enough.
 Future editors’ tastes will be shaped in childhood, and so writing for young readers is truly the best way to not only impact the literary landscape across genres, but across generations,” said author and fellow Huda Al-Marashi.

 “I started school as an ESL student.
 Then in second grade, my teachers moved me to the advanced reading group.
 The chapter books I was assigned felt so distant from my life as a Bangladeshi Muslim immigrant.
 But those characters—Laura, Matilda, Anne, Margaret—showed me a complex and beautiful American culture.
 I understood American culture, but the understanding wasn’t mutual.
 This program is launching the authors, artists, and books that will reach children’s hearts for generations to come,” said Natasha Khan Kazi, an author, illustrator, digital content creator, and fellow.

 Over the course of the two-year program, the storytellers will receive direct support in craft, mentorship, community, mental health, and bridge building with the publishing industry via the Highlights Foundation, in coordination with organizations and individual storytellers who, together, have spent decades calling for greater representation of Muslim storytellers and stories for children.

 The Highlights Foundation is continuing work with the program committee to build out sessions and opportunities for the fellowship.
-If you or your organization can offer support to Muslim Storytellers and are interested in participating, please contact us via this form.
+If you or your organization can offer support to Muslim Storytellers and are interested in participating, please contact us.

 George Brown, Executive Director, Highlights Foundation (George.Brown@highlightsfoundation.org)